Netflix/pollyjs/docs/test-helpers/mocha.md

 !> _You are trying to access an instance of Polly that is no longer available._

-If you need do some work before the polly instance gets destroyed or just need more control on when each of the test hooks are called, `setupMocha` can be invoked as a function or accessed as an object with two methods: `setupMocha.beforeEach` and `setupMocha.afterEach`.
+If you need to do some work before the polly instance gets destroyed or just need more control on when each of the test hooks are called, `setupMocha` can be invoked as a function or accessed as an object with two methods: `setupMocha.beforeEach` and `setupMocha.afterEach`.

 Instead of calling `setupMocha()`, register these two hooks separately in the order that fits within your test.